 In 2001, Jack was appointed to the role of Foreign Secretary, a role he held until 2006.
 He played a leading role in shaping foreign policy and facilitating international relations.
 Jack continued to play a pivotal role in the Labour Party, becoming Leader of the House of Commons from 2006-2007, and then Lord Chancellor and Secretary of State for Justice from 2007 to 2010.
 He was the first Lord Chancellor since the 16th century to serve in the role whilst a member of the House of Commons.

 Jack retired from front-bench politics in 2010 but remains a staunch believer in the transformative power of education and an influential advocate for young people.
 He is a Visiting Professor at the University College London School of Public Policy, the Governor of Blackburn College and, from May 2015, has been Chairman of the Blackburn Youth Zone.
 He is a Trustee of the Royal United Services Institute, one of the UK’s leading foreign policy think-tanks.

 Appointed: December 2016

 Martin Ainscough CBE, DL

-Martin grew Ainscough Crane Hire into the UK’s largest and most successful crane business, prior to its sale in 2007.
+Martin grew Ainscough Crane Hire into the UK’s largest and most successful crane business before its sale in 2007.
 He is chairman of the Ainscough Group of Companies which invests in and owns a wide range of business interests including property investment, finance and private equity companies.

 Throughout his business life, he has been particularly active in the charitable and local community fields, setting in chain a number of projects.
 Since retiring from the crane business, he has applied his time and resources with aplomb, significantly increasing the tempo, scale and depth of his charitable activities.